json-schema-org/json-schema-spec/PROCESS.md

   removes the feature from the `STAGE-0` registry.

 ### STAGE-1
-`STAGE-1` features are included to the specification, but flagged as `STAGE-1` and are not subject to the compatibility requirements of "stable" features.
+`STAGE-1` features are included in the specification, but flagged as `STAGE-1` and are not subject to the compatibility requirements of "stable" features.
 They can be added at any time as long as it meets all criteria for `STAGE-1` status.

 At this stage, the feature should be seeing real world use.
 These features MAY change or be removed all together based on what we learn from real world usage, but anything more than small changes should be extremely rare.
-Any necessary feature experimentation and evolution should have be done in `STAGE-0`.
+Any necessary feature experimentation and evolution should have been done in `STAGE-0`.

 Implementers are encouraged to implement `STAGE-1` features, but are not expected to maintain support for previous versions if they change.
 Users who